New Campus Bologna Business School

-The New Campus Bologna Business School it is an opportunity to create, within its historical and landscape context of great value, an architectural project capable of combining history with the contemporary.
 The project located within an area on the Bologna hills and, developed by Mario Cucinella Architects, aims to recover a place with significant historical meanings, but above all to create a new polarity for the university capable of rethinking the space distribution and the services of the historic Villa Guastavillani, the current headquarters of the Bologna Business School.
 The project integrates them with new lessons and sharing spaces, and cultural and environmental functions.
 The Campus project aims to be an architectural response to the great environmental challenges that await us in the future, ranging from the European Low Carbon Roadmap to the United Nations Sustainable Development Goals, proposing flexible and resilient climate and energy strategies.
 The interaction of the building with its context is designed to increase the comfort levels of its users, thanks to passive strategies, limiting the use of plant systems, thus significantly reducing energy consumption.

 The new Campus will rise on the top of the hill through the redevelopment and recovery of some existing buildings, a ” light ” intervention that aims to ” simplify ” the spaces and the architecture to fit silently into the context of the hills, through a light and transparent volume that seeks constant dialogue with nature and the surrounding landscape.
 A new roof becomes the unifying element of the intervention and, at the same time, it is a passive regulator of internal comfort by combining architectural, functional and sustainability aspects.